built-on-openfin/workspace-starter/how-to/workspace-platform-starter/client/src/modules/lifecycle/example-notification-service/README.md

 This example lifecycle module shows fetching the notification client (to listen to and publish notifications) and it listens to a number of lifecycle events to simulate receiving data from a backend that requires a notification.

-The example module has a few settings to allow for experimentation (you might have two instances with different ids, listening to different lifecycle events) and to show how options can be passed:
+The example module has a few settings to allow for experimentation and to show how options can be passed:

 ## Module Settings